eiab30p/OracleConnection/SQLAlchemy_example/README.md

 ## Query Example

-In SQLALchemy we just have one simple query which returns the user but you can do a lot more than just that.
+In SQLAlchemy we just have one simple query which returns the user but you can do a lot more than just that.
 Below are other examples of this.

 below are a list of functions that can be use when generator query